 Spam filters use pre-determined criteria to classify the email and then send it to the corresponding folder, such as the inbox or spam.

-There are several ways to increase your chances of successfully navigating the spam filter:
+There are several ways to improve your chances of successfully navigating the spam filter and increase lead generation:

 Spam filters will often filter out an email if it seems like the recipient is not familiar with the sender.
 To rectify that situation, use merge tags to customize the “To” field of your email.
 You can also send your emails through a verified domain.
 If you’re close with your recipients, you can even ask them to add you to their contacts (whitelist) to make sure their email recognizes you.